 Popular Career Options

-A Bachelor of Science in Business Administration prepares students for entry-level positions in a variety of fields, such as wholesale trade, retail trade, technical services, finance and insurance.
+A Bachelor of Science in Business Administration prepares students for entry-level positions in a variety of fields in foreign and domestic business such as wholesale trade, retail trade, technical services, finance and insurance.
 Common careers can include:

 - Sales manager